benblack769/benblack769.github.io/coding_posts/1996-10-16-intuition_structure.md

 ### What should the components should look like?

+#### The standard answer

+So when most people teach clean coding, they go talk about huge numbers of individual characteristics that it is good for code to have.

+Here is a small list of the characteristics people discuss when talking about improving code (feel free to skim over this):

+* Clear operations, internal structures
+    * Functions/classes should have an explicit purpose (this purpose can be fairly abstract, but it should not change all the time)
+    * Good usually means a clean, well defined API.
+    * These are the building blocks of your code.
+If these aren't good, then everything will be ugly and annoying.
+* Reusable code
+    * helper functions should be helpful to more than one use case
+    * Classes should be extensible
+* Clear variable names
+    * Someone who is reasonably familiar with the problem being solved should know what a particular variable is, even if they aren't familiar with the codebase.
+* Separate each idea
+    * If you can find further ideas within the original idea, separate that apart as well.
+    * Minimal function input-output
+* Testable
+    * Tests should not break during refactoring
+    * Only a few tests should break during feature changes
+    * Unit tests should run fast, test small units of code
+    * Minimal state injection
+    * Minimal stubs/mocks

+Unfortunately, it is very hard to learn how to apply all these different, contradicting ideas to code.
+Throw in the messiness of real code, the time pressure people usually code under, the unknowns and constant changes of software engineering, and all the things I didn't mention in the above list, and it is no wonder that many people can code for years and never learn how to write good code.

+#### My answer

+You shouldn't have to think to figure out what your code is doing.
+It should be obvious (except in very rare cases where you are actually dealing with a complicated algorithm).
+Variable names are a key part of this.

+I will try to show how these ideas that form the basis of code readability are tied to our intuitions of the ideas, and also to mathematical structure.
+That way, perhaps you can figure out your own code problems.

-The solution is to have the structure of your code reflect the structure of the problem.
+The structure of your code needs to reflect the structure of the problem.
 After all, your code is in the end your design.
 Any sufficiently detailed and unambiguous description of a process is code.
-So, the code should reflect the process as clearly and precisely as possible.
+And any  So, the code should reflect the process as clearly and precisely as possible.

 Imagine that you are telling a story to someone else with your code.
 The person doesn't know how to play tick tack toe, and your code will show them.

 This is quite challenging, and I can't hope to teach this in a blog post.
 Rather I will try to show how to communicate these components in code.

-The basic ideas here are:

-* Clean basic data structures
- 	* These are the building blocks of your code.
-If these aren't good, then everything will be ugly and annoying.
-* Good usually means a clean, well defined API.</li>
-* Clear operations, internal structures (row, col, diag)
-* You shouldn't have to think to figure out what your code is doing.
-It should be obvious (except in very rare cases where you are actually dealing with a complicated algorithm).
-Variable names are a key part of this.
-* Clear variable names
-* Variable names are a key part of obvious code.</li>
-* Someone who is reasonably familiar with the problem being solved should know what a particular variable is, even if they aren't familiar with the codebase.
-* Minimal input-output
-* Separate each idea.
-If you can find further separation within the idea, separate that apart as well.
-* Find internal structure, and make the backends of the external structures use that.
-* I will try to show how these ideas that form the basis of code readability are tied to our intuitions of the ideas, and also to mathematical structure.
-That way, perhaps you can figure out your own code problems.

 ## Examples